pangeo-data/climpred/docs/source/comparisons.rst

 Forecasts have to be verified against some product to evaluate their performance.
 However, when verifying against a product, there are many different ways one can compare the ensemble of forecasts.
-Here, we cover the comparison options for both :py:class:`~climpred.classes.HindcastEnsemble` and :py:class:`~climpred.classes.PerfectModelEnsemble`.
+Here, we cover the comparison options for both :py:class:`.HindcastEnsemble` and :py:class:`.PerfectModelEnsemble`.
 See `terminology <terminology.html>`__ for clarification on the differences between these two experimental setups.

-All high-level functions like :py:class:`~climpred.classes.HindcastEnsemble` :py:meth:`~climpred.classes.HindcastEnsemble.verify`,
+All high-level functions like :py:meth:`.HindcastEnsemble.verify`, :py:meth:`.HindcastEnsemble.bootstrap`, :py:meth:`.PerfectModelEnsemble.verify` and
-:py:class:`~climpred.classes.HindcastEnsemble`
-:py:meth:`~climpred.classes.HindcastEnsemble.bootstrap`,
-:py:class:`~climpred.classes.PerfectModelEnsemble`
-:py:meth:`~climpred.classes.PerfectModelEnsemble.verify` and
-:py:class:`~climpred.classes.PerfectModelEnsemble`
-:py:meth:`~climpred.classes.PerfectModelEnsemble.bootstrap` take a
-``comparison`` keyword to select the comparison style.
+:py:meth:`.PerfectModelEnsemble.bootstrap` take a ``comparison`` keyword to select the comparison style.
 See below for a detailed description on the differences between these comparisons.

 Hindcast Ensembles
 ##################

-In :py:class:`~climpred.classes.HindcastEnsemble`, the ensemble mean forecast (``comparison="e2o"``) is expected to perform better than individual ensemble members (``comparison="m2o"``) as the chaotic component of forecasts is expected to be suppressed by this averaging, while the memory of the system sustains.
+In :py:class:`.HindcastEnsemble`, the ensemble mean forecast (``comparison="e2o"``) is expected to perform better than individual ensemble members (``comparison="m2o"``) as the chaotic component of forecasts is expected to be suppressed by this averaging, while the memory of the system sustains.
 [Boer2016]_